Ayushgadre/QuillAudits-Task/README.md

 - `public/images/logos`: Contains static assets like images and logos.
 - `README.md`: This file with project information.

-## Contributing

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository on GitHub.
-2. Create a new branch with a descriptive name: `git checkout -b feature/new-feature`.
-3. Make your changes and commit them: `git commit -am 'Add new feature'`.
-4. Push to the branch: `git push origin feature/new-feature`.
-5. Submit a pull request with detailed information about your changes.

 ## Additional Information

 - Ensure you have Node.js and npm (or yarn) installed on your machine.